Oral-B Pro 3000

-And while we do feel that we've come up with a single model that really does make a best choice (the PRO 3000), what this page does is take you through all of the options and features that Oral-B brushes have to offer.
+And while we do feel that we've come up with a single model that really does make the best choice (the Pro 3000), what this page does is take you through all of the options and features that Oral-B brushes offer.
 And then explains why (or why not) each of them is important to have, or offers good value, and then which brushes have them.

-This page is primarily geared toward what we consider the "average" user (which in our mind makes up the vast majority of people who purchase a powered brush).
-And especially those for whom price and value are important factors.
+This page is primarily geared toward what we consider the needs of the "average" user (which in our mind makes up the vast majority of people who purchase a powered brush).

 Which models do we compare?

 Here's a list of all of the Oral-B toothbrushes we've included in our evaluation:

 - Oral-B Genius Pro 8000 (has Bluetooth Connectivity) - ($280)